garretthurd2/Garrett-Hurds-Portfolio/capstone-fishing-rod-controller/README.md

 ## Mission

-A fishing rod controller for quadriplegic, paraplegic, and traumatic brain injury patients — built for recreational fishing outings at Craig Hospital, hosted by the River Deep Foundation.
+A fishing rod controller for quadriplegic, paraplegic, and traumatic brain injury patients, built for recreational fishing outings at Craig Hospital, hosted by the River Deep Foundation.
 A single lever-and-button controller drives the casting, reeling, and bait-release motions of a modified commercial fishing rod, letting a user with limited hand dexterity fish independently.
 Every design decision was filtered through one question: does this help the end user actually use the device, not just work on a bench.

 ## System Architecture